HuynhTanPhatT/Hotel-Data-Analysis-Occupancy-Room-Allocation-Optimization/README.md

 </details>

-- The hotel recorded **581** Double Booking cases from 1.300 bookings, with 458 affected customers (~90% of the total 500 customers).
+- The hotel recorded **581** Double Booking cases from **1.300** bookings, with **458** affected customers (90% of the total 500 customers)
-- On average, each case lasted 15 days, with some prolong up to 36 days -> showing that many customers reserved continuously, causing overlapping room.
+- On average, each case lasted 15 days, with some cases prolonged up to 36 days -> showing that many customers booked continuously, `causing overlapping rooms`.

-1. Double Booking Behavior:
+1. **Double Booking Behavior**:
-  - Monthly fluctuation: 85-125 cases (~30-35% of total bookings).
+  - Monthly fluctuation: 85-125 cases (30-35% of total boookings).

-2. Double Booking Affection:
+2. **Double Booking Affections**:
-  - Top 5 Rooms with Most Double Bookings: R164, R200, R260,...
-(6-7 cases each room).
+  - Top 5 Rooms with the `Most Double Bookings`: R164, R200,R26O,...
+(6-7 cases /room).
-  - Rooms with more Double Booking affect more customers -> e.g: R260(18 customers), R300(18 customers).
+  - Rooms with more Double Booking affect more customers: R260(18 customers), R300(18 customers).

-=> This is an error from management system which can cause poor experience of customers and detract from the hotel's image.
+=>This can cause poor experience of customers and detract from the hotel's reputation.
    - Customers receive duplicate room assignments.
-   - If a customer refuses the hotel's re-allocation offer -> the hotel must cover compensation costs (finding another hotel).
+   - If a customer refuses the hotel's room re-arrange offer -> the hotel must cover compensation costs (finding another hotel).

-3. Potential Problems:
+3. **Potential Problems**:
-   - Staff Error: forgetting to update the data after changing the customers's room.
+   - Staff Error: Forgetting to update the data after changing the customer's room.
-   - System Error: Khách Hàng có thể đã thay đổi thời điểm check-out sớm hơn, nhưng hệ thống không ghi nhận.
-Do đó, phòng vẫn tính là đang lấp đầy tại thời điểm đó trong dữ liệu
+   - System Error: Early check-outs not recorded, but the system not recorded.
+Therefore, the room still be counted as occupied and creating overlap.

 # 💡Recommendations